 Did you know that there are over 250k fitness & wellness apps in the industry?
 The workout apps have become so oversaturated that each one must come up with their own unique selling point and promotion.
 Otherwise, it will just get buried somewhere under other apps in the App Store.

-With that in mind, it's never been easier to change workouts apps to the one that best matches your fitness goals and level.
+With that in mind, it’s never been easier to change fitness app and go for one to another in seconds and find an app that best matches your fitness goals and level.
 And speaking from personal experience, both can change quite often.

 I get the whole “it’s my favorite fitness app kind of a thing”, but here are 5 reasons why you should consider changing your fitness app every once in a while.

 Changing fitness app helps you to avoid fitness plateau

 Fitness plateau is not necessarily a bad thing.
 It just means your body adapts to training.
 This adaption, in turn, can undermine your fitness results because you might not see visual change as clear as at the beginning of your fitness journey.

 The way to break through is to change fitness apps because changing a workout app is like changing your training style.
 A workout app like Workout for Women might make you do the same bodyweight moves over and over again.
 However, the key is to keep your body guessing what’s next.

 With a new fitness app, you can change your training style.
 For example: going from bodyweight only to lifting weights.
 This would help you progress and see better results over time.

 Trying new fitness apps keeps it more fun